Project-Counter/cop5/source/06-logging/index.rst

 * Log file analysis, which reads the log files containing the web server records of all its transactions
 * Page tagging, which uses JavaScript on each page to notify a third-party server when a page is rendered by a web browser.

-Other options are to leverage Distributed Usage Logging (DUL) to capture content activity that happens on other websites.
 Each of these approaches has advantages and disadvantages, summarised below.

 .. toctree::
    :maxdepth: 1